-D42 The title of the dissertation or project report shall be submitted for approval not later than April 30 in the final academic year of study, and the dissertation or project report shall be submitted not later than September 1 in the same year; the candidate shall submit a statement that the dissertation or project report represents his own work undertaken after registration as a candidate for the degree.
-The examiners may prescribe an oral examination on the subject of the dissertation or project report.
+D299 The title of the research project shall be submitted for approval not later than April 30 in the final academic year of study.
+Dissertations or research papers should be submitted to the Programme Director not later than August 1 in the same year; the candidate shall submit a statement that the dissertation or research paper represents his own work undertaken after registration as a candidate for the degree.
+The examiners may prescribe an oral examination on the subject of the dissertation or research paper.